What is Amazon Cognito?

 - No own identity infrastructure required

-- Scales automatically to millions of users
+- Scales automatically to large user numbers

 - Integrated security features like MFA and password policies